bseaver/order-pizza/README.md

 * MIT

 ## Specifications
+### Phase 2: Use data to generate radio buttons and checkboxes

 ### Phase 1: Begin back end by creating Pizza object with size and toppings.
 Create Price method to calculate price based upon size and toppings.
 Create minimal Boostrap UI to accomplish testing.

 |  Behavior | Input | Output |